binDongKim/Study-RxJS/Core Concepts in RxJS - Part 2 - Operators.md

   40
   ```

-  *Notice that a subscribe to `output` will cause `input` Observable to be subscribed.
-We call this an "operator subscription chain".*
+  Notice that a subscribe to `output` causes `input` Observable to be subscribed.
+We call this an *operator subscription chain*.

 ## Instance Operators vs Static Operators